Stealing the show – It’s what winners do

 Steve McQueen didn’t just market himself.
 He made his mark.
 With coolness, certain looks, and confidence in his abilities.
 You don’t have to be a movie star to make your mark.
 And you don’t have to depend on how cool, confident, or good-looking you are (thank goodness)

-These days stealing the show can be a simple as showing more enthusiasm than your competition.
+These days stealing the show can be as simple as showing more enthusiasm than your competition.
 Or more empathy for your audience, or clients, or customers.
 Or doing something others aren’t doing in your niche.

-Like audio branding.
+Consider, for example, audio branding.

 You don’t have to produce a clever, catchy jingle.
 Like all those famous ones you might remember from when you were growing up.
 But you DO need something memorable.
 Something to steal attention from your competitors.
 And if you’re not sure where or how to get that going, well…it’s something I can probably help you with.
 I love to write songs.
 Ask and you might receive.